rcaelers/workrave-website/content/en/docs/applets/_index.md

 ---
 title: Applets
 ---
-On Windows and several Linux desktop environments, Workrave can show the timers values in the status bar or panel.
+On Windows and several Linux desktop environments, Workrave can show the timer values in the status bar or panel.
 This way the timer values are always visible without using precious space on your screen.